cestastanford/grandtour/scholars-essays/sama-rosalba-carriera.md

 British travelers were among her most numerous and devoted clients.
 One of Carriera's most ardent supporters was [Christian Cole](http://grand-tour-explorer-2017.herokuapp.com/#/entries/1035){:target="\_blank"} (fl.
 1697-1735, travel years 1701-1705, 1707-1714, 1715), secretary to the [English Ambassador to Venice](https://grand-tour-explorer-2017.herokuapp.com/#/entries/3158){:target="\_blank"}.
 In a letter to the artist alerting her to the imminent arrival of [Sir Thomas Frankland](https://grand-tour-explorer-2017.herokuapp.com/#/entries/1833){:target="\_blank"} (c.
 1683-1747, travel years 1704-1705), Cole noted that his compatriot, "would not like to pass through Venice without seeing the Signora Rosalba [who is] justly esteemed an ornament of Italy, and [the] premier painter of Europe."[^2] When traveling through Venice British travelers also acted as couriers for the artist, ferrying letters, books, pastel chalks and works of art between Carriera and other friends and acquaintances; among these individuals who populate the *Explorer*, we can count Cole, Frankland, and [Thomas Turner](https://grand-tour-explorer-2017.herokuapp.com/#/entries/4868){:target="\_blank"} (travel years 1704-1705).
 Still others---[Peter Philip Jamineau](https://grand-tour-explorer-2017.herokuapp.com/#/entries/2658){:target="\_blank"} (travel years -1735-1745) and [Owen Swiney](https://grand-tour-explorer-2017.herokuapp.com/#/entries/4657){:target="\_blank"} (1676-1754, travel years 1715-1732)---acted as agents for Carriera, negotiating commissions and arranging for payment and deliveries.
 In short, Carriera's career was tightly bound to the transactional world of the Grand Tour, and British travelers collectively played a vital and multifaceted role in the artist's work life.[^3]

 [^2]: My translation.
-In the original Italian: "...non vorrebbe passar à Venetia senza veder La signora Rosalba giustamente stimata un ornamento d'Italia, e prima pittrice de l'Europa" The letter is published in Sani, ed., *Rosalba Carriera.
+In the original Italian: "...non vorrebbe passar à Venetia senza veder La signora Rosalba giustamente stimata un ornamento d'Italia, e prima pittrice de l'Europa."
+The letter is published in Sani, ed., *Rosalba Carriera.
 Lettere, Diari, Frammenti*, 89.
-Christopher Johns includes parts of this and other letters from Cole(to Carriera in his essay on Cole's influence on the artist's early career: "'An Ornament of Italy and the Premier Female Painter of Europe': Rosalba Carriera and the Roman Academy" in Melissa Hyde and Jennifer Milam, eds., *Women, Art and the Politics of Identity in Eighteenth-Century Europe* (Hants, England: Ashgate, 2003), 20-45.
+Christopher Johns includes parts of this and other letters from Cole to Carriera in his essay on Cole's influence on the artist's early career: "'An Ornament of Italy and the Premier Female Painter of Europe': Rosalba Carriera and the Roman Academy" in Melissa Hyde and Jennifer Milam, eds., *Women, Art and the Politics of Identity in Eighteenth-Century Europe* (Hants, England: Ashgate, 2003), 20-45.

 [^3]: On Carriera's connections to the British, see especially Catherine Whistler, "Rosalba Carriera e il mondo britannico," in G. Pavanello, ed., *Rosalba Carriera 1673-1757 Atti del convegno*, 181-206 and Bruce Redford, *Venice and the Grand Tour* (New Haven: Yale University Press, 1996).